unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 In this article, we will discuss 21 different patient management software, their features, benefits, and what sets them apart from each other.

-## what is a patient management software?
+## What is a patient management software?

 Patient management software, also known as medical practice management software, is a type of software that helps healthcare providers manage their patient's medical information, treatment plans, appointments, and billing.